 Kim Kowalke, Music Department and Eastman School of Music

 Jennifer Kyker, Music Department and Eastman School of Music

 Jason Titus, Music Department

-The fall's UR IPM concert celebrates the music of these groups, with faculty and students of the Music Department backed by members of Going for the One.
+The spring's UR IPM concert celebrates the music of these classic "prog" groups, with faculty and students of the College Music Department backed by members of Going for the One.
 The concert will feature music by Yes, Genesis, ELP, King Crimson, Jethro Tull and others.
 Click here for more information on that event.